deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Nadeau laughed.
 “Heh!
 Wise.
 Sometimes I wish I had, too.”

 Kirk decided not to ask questions.
 Instead he straightened up from the splay-legged stance of an Rrrtk at his ease.
-“Speaking of my *’spymaster network’*…”
+“Speaking of my *’spymaster network’…”*

 “Yes?”